ibm-cloud-docs/watson-assistant/deploy-web-chat.md

     The customer can close the launcher by scrolling on the page, swiping right on the expanded launcher, or waiting 10 seconds, at which point the expanded launcher shrinks back to its initial small state automatically.
 If the user reloads the page or navigates to a different page while the laucher is expanded, it stays in its expanded state, and the 10-second timer restarts.

+You can customize the greeting message displayed by the launcher on the **Launcher** tab of the web chat settings.
+The settings include separate greeting messages for the desktop and mobile versions of the launcher.

+The color of the launcher is specified by the **Accent color** field on the **Style** tab of the web chat settings.
+To change the color, specify a new color using a standard hexadecimal RGB value.

 The language of the text shown within the launcher depends on the locale configured for the web chat.
 For more information, see [Languages](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#languages){: external}.
 {: note}

-The color of the launcher is specified by the **Accent color** field on the **Style** tab of the web chat settings.
-To change the color, specify a new color using a standard hexadecimal RGB value.

 ## Configuring the home screen
 {: #deploy-web-chat-home-screen}